shell909090/doh/README.md

 * Response time in Shanghai: udp:78, tcp:157, tcp-tls:250
 * Response time in Japan IDC: udp:2, tcp:2, tcp-tls:22
 * Don't accept edns-client-subnet, in any protocols.
-* No proxy needed in China.
+* In China: tcp-tls accessible.
 * Accuracy: not best result in China.

 ## Cloudflare doh